mustafa3m/MovieCharacterAPI/README.md

 - Reporting endpoints to get all movies in a franchise, all characters in a movie, and all characters in a franchise
 - Documentation with Swagger
 - Clean code with services and repositories

+Database Diagrams
+This repository includes a database relationship diagram, diagrame.png, which visualizes the structure and relationships within the database.
+These diagrams help in understanding how the tables are related to each other and provide a clear overview of the database schema.

+The diagram has been included in this repository for reference and to aid in database design and development.

 ## Endpoints

 ### Movies
 - GET /api/movies: Get all movies